Ways to Survive the Holidays While Pregnant

 - Most importantly, ask for help!
 Don’t feel compelled to host a holiday party this year just because you have in the past.
 Or, if you really want to host, ask for your guests to bring dishes to share or have the meal catered.
 Hire a cleaning crew afterward, if it’s in the budget, or ask a few friends to stay after the soiree and help you get everything cleaned up.
 Everyone feels more generous during the holidays, so don’t be afraid to take people up on their offers.

 While you’re enjoying all of your holiday fun pregnant, don’t forget to capture those memories on camera and preserve them for a lifetime with BabyPage.
 Compile all of the photos of you enjoying the holiday season with a baby on board in an album that you’ll be able to enjoy long after your bun in the oven heads off to college.
-BabyPage makes the process so simple that you can make your holiday pregnancy journal while you’re on the couch online shopping with in fuzzy socks.
+BabyPage makes the process so simple that you can make your holiday pregnancy journal while you’re on the couch online shopping in fuzzy socks.
 Don’t forget the hot cocoa!